top of page

 Preparing for Adulthood (PfA) Employment Pathway

 Our Preparation for Adulthood (PfA) Programme (with a focus on employment), offers supported work-based learning experiences that prepare young people for post-16 pathways.
-Such as supported internships, self-employment, a T-Level transition foundation year or entry-level apprenticeships.
+Such as supported internships, starting a business, a T-Level Foundation Year or Accessible Apprenticeships.

 iStock-1998218845.jpg